MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/site-recovery.md

 ### Example

-This example lists the recovery services for a resource group
+This example lists the Site Recovery service for a resource group

 ```javascript
 const msRestAzure = require('ms-rest-azure');